 Tai Chi, as so often, started the hare.
 My teacher often refers to what I hear as "the croix" (which she often explains by referring to the inguinal crease*).
 I make my francophone assumption by analogy with other linguistic relics of France's imperial presence in the far east, such as the name for a Chinese (ritually important) pony-tail – the queue.
 But maybe, I've since thought, it's a native Chinese word that happens to share the crucial sound..

 <autobiographical_note>Anyway, that's enough for now.
 I have some serious word-bashing to do.

 This sparked off a not entirely irrelevant memory of a conversation I had about 5 years ago with a fellow chorister – a German national, but with impeccable English; impeccable, but not up to the term "cruciate ligament".
 She pointed to her knee and used the word she knew – Kreuzband.
-Although my German was immeasurably inferior to her English, I could translate (or at least make pretty secure educated guess) on the basis of the /kr/ sound.
+Although my German was immeasurably inferior to her English, I could translate (or at least make a pretty secure educated guess) on the basis of the /kr/ sound.